dgc-ku/nypd-arrests/README.md

 - Perpetrator Sex
 - Perpetrator Race

 Due to the great wealth of information from this dataset, I decided to seperate all categories except for arrest id, arrest date, and perpetrator information into its own tables.
+This is widely known as normalization; the database is in third normal form, as there are no transitive or partial dependencies.
 Below is the ER Diagram of this database:
 ![DB Design](/assets/images/NYPD_DB_Design.png)